 1 Key ideas in social work

 This section will introduce you to what constitutes good social work practice.
 You will consider four basic elements of social work, and the values that underpin professional practice.
-You may be surprised at how much knowledge you already have, and how this pre-existing knowledge can benefit social work practice.
+You may be surprised at how much knowledge you already have, and how this can benefit social work practice.

 The model of the four components of good practice shown in Figure 1 acknowledges that learning about social work cannot just be about theoretical knowledge and academic learning, but that it has to be related to the application of this knowledge to the setting where social work is practised, the skills that are used and the value base implicit in direct work with people.